 In less full-featured consoles, a mix-minus can often be created with an auxiliary or "audition" bus function.
 By selecting all relevant incoming sources on the bus except for the telephone fader, you can do this easily.
-The following figure shows the block diagram of a single mix-minus feed being generated on a mixing console.
+Figure 8 shows the block diagram of a single mix-minus feed being generated on a mixing console.